Geometric characterization and classification of B\"acklund transformations of sine-Gordon type: Discussion

 where $\lambda$ is an arbitrary nonzero constant.
 Given a solution $h$ of \eqref{tzitz}, one solves for $\alpha$ and $\beta$, and then the new solution of \eqref{tzitz} is given by $h' = 2\alpha \beta - h$.
 (Note that the system is symmetric under the interchanging of $h$ and $h'$.)
 The system for $\alpha$ and $\beta$ is equivalent to a Pfaffian system of rank 2 defined on a 7-dimensional total space $\B$, with submersions to 5-manifolds $\M, \Mbar$, each carrying a copy of the \MA/ system encoding \eqref{tzitz}.

 To give another example, in our previous paper \cite{CI09} we proved that (almost) all hyperbolic \MA/ equations that are Darboux-integrable at second order are linked by a \BT/ to the wave equation $z_{xy} =0$, and this transformation is of the type described in \S\ref{BTdef}.
 These transformations may be composed, in an obvious way, to yield a more general \BT/ between any two of these equations (for example, $u_{xy} = 2\sqrt{u_x u_y}/(x+y)$ and $v_{xy} =2v/(x+y)^2$) where, again, the total space has dimension 7.
-However, as we will see in the sequel, certain pairs of these equations are linked to each other by quasilinear wavelike \BT/s of the type discussed in this paper, where the total space is 6-dimensional, are which do not appear to involve the wave equation.
+However, it also happens that certain pairs of these equations are linked to each other by quasilinear wavelike \BT/s of the type discussed in this paper, where the total space is 6-dimensional, and which do not appear to involve the wave equation.